 Our Unique School Model

-GCCS is an International Baccalaureate World School offering the Primary Years Programme to our students.
-The Primary Years Programme is for children aged 3 - 12 nurtures and develops young students as caring, active participants in a lifelong journey of learning.
+GCCS is an International Baccalaureate World School, which authorizes us to offer the Primary Years Program to our students.
+The Primary Years Program is for children aged 3 - 12 and nurtures and develops young students as caring, active participants in a lifelong journey of learning.

-Only schools authorized by the IB Organization can offer any of its three academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), or the Diploma Programme (and in addition the IB Career-related Programme).
+Only schools authorized by the IB Organization can offer any of its three academic programs: the Primary Years Program (PYP), the Middle Years Program (MYP), or the Diploma Program (DP).

 Developing Global Citizenship